 Why Should I Consider an FHA-Insured Condo Loan?

 Condominiums are a popular option among first-time homebuyers; those looking to finance a home with less upfront cost; and the portion of the population who could do without ever having to cut the grass again.
 The list of reasons to obtain FHA-insured financing are almost identical (except for the whole grass thing).
 This is why the new set of guidelines for condo approval regulation detailed in the Federal Housing Administration’s August 14th announcement is big news for condo buyers.

 What Changes Are Coming for Condo Buyers?

-In order to purchase a condo with an FHA-insured mortgage the condominium must be on the FHA’s list of approved properties.
-With the following changes to the FHA’s approval process, this list is expected to grow substantially.
+In order to purchase a condo with an FHA-insured mortgage the condominium must be on the FHA’s list of approved properties and work with a specialized condo approval professional who provides FHA Condo Review Services.
+With the following changes to the FHA’s approval process, the list of approved properties is expected to grow substantially.

 Owner-Occupied Ratio – The previous set of regulations required 50% of units in the condominium be owner-occupied.
 As you may imagine, many condos are purchased as investment properties.
 This leaves few properties eligible for FHA insurance.
 The new set of requirements lowers the ratio from 50% to 35%

 Spot Approvals – This one is a true game changer.
 Previously, the entire condominium property needed to check all the boxes on the long list of requirements.
 After October 15th, buyers will be able to gain approval on an individual unit.
 There are a couple caveats:

 - In a building with 10 units, no more than 10% of the units can be FHA-insured